-Learners will be required to research and prepare a presentation or a documentary film or video on one of the following topics:
+Learners will be required to research and prepare a research essay on one of the following topics:

-A woman (either a parent, teacher or other member of the local community) who has played an important role in the women's movement for equality his era.
+A woman (either a parent, teacher or other member of the local community) who has played an important role in transforming education or

+An individual/individuals in the local community who participated in the Youth Uprisings of 1976 and respected African leader of his era.
 Over the course of his political career his attitudes grew progressively more militant.
 His public support for the 1952 Defiance Campaign cost him his chieftainship.
-In response, Luthuli issued The Road to Freedom is via the Cross, his famous statement of his principles a belief in non-violence, a conviction that apartheid degrades.
+In response, Luthuli issued The Road to Freedom is via the Cross, his famous statement of his principles a belief in nonviolence, a conviction that apartheid degrades.

-Chief Albert John Luthuli (1898 - 1967)
+Chief Albert John Luthuli 1898 - 1967

-President-General of the ANC from December 1952 until his death in 1967, Christian and recipient of the Nobel Peace Prize in 1960, Luthuli was the most widely known and respected African leader of or
+President-General of the ANC from December 1952 until his death in 1967, Christian and recipient of the Nobel Peace Prize in 1960, Luthuli was the most widely known attend the 1955 Congress of the People.

-He was tried for treason and because of his banning he was unable to attend the 1955 Congress of the People.
 A speech of his was however read out to an appreciative multitude.
 After the 1960 Sharpeville emergency Luthuli publicly burnt his pass in Pretoria as part of a defiance campaign.